csc301-winter-2020/team-project-4-harvard-medical-school/deliverable-1/planning.md

 The administrator-facing side of the application is able to access the generated list of medical terms and predicted diseases, derived from parsed student notes every given time-interval.

 Below are the diagrams of our proposed views for each interface of the application, as determined during our first partner meeting.
+They are not embedded in this markdown file as they are very large.

 Imgur album: `https://imgur.com/a/Pxl9fiJ`